Education Pathways With the Ute Tribe

 The University of Utah and the Ute Indian Tribe value their long and meaningful relationship.
-The University is committed to encouraging, inspiring, and supporting tribal youth to lead healthy lives and to pursue post-secondary education.
-Toward this end, the Office of Continuing Education and Community Engagement works actively with the tribe to create productive "pathways" that connects the University to the Ute Indian Tribe.
+The University is committed to encouraging, inspiring, and supporting tribal youth to pursue postsecondary education.
+Toward this end, the Office of Undergraduate Studies works actively with the tribe to create productive "pathways" that connect the University to the Ute Indian Tribe and vice versa.
 Read more about the current adventures on the basin here.

 In the towns of Roosevelt, Fort Duchesne and Vernal there are three high schools, three middle schools and nearly a dozen elementary schools that serve Ute youth.
 There are also 215 children enrolled in Head Start in Fort Duchesne alone, the majority of which are tribal children.
 These centers of learning on and near the Uintah and Ouray Reservation are the focus of the University's connection to the educational needs of the Ute Tribal youth.